microsoft/ai-agents-for-beginners/00-course-setup/README.md

 ## Setup keyless authentication

-Rather than hardcode your credentials, we'll use a keyless connection with Azure OpenAI.
+Rather than hardcoding your credentials, we'll use a keyless connection with Azure OpenAI.
 To do so, we'll import `DefaultAzureCredential` and later call the `DefaultAzureCredential` function to get the credential.

 ```python
 from azure.identity import DefaultAzureCredential, InteractiveBrowserCredential